Developer: Recoil Games

 The Bad: Lame story, bad dialog, unlikable characters, mostly easy puzzles, unwieldy controls, poor combat mechanics

-In Rochard you play as John Rochard, a miner on the mega-corporation space program Skyrig.
-You’re team hasn’t found anything in a long time and is about to get their project funding cut when they come upon something strange.
+In Rochard, you play as John Rochard, a miner on the mega-corporation space program Skyrig.
+Your team hasn’t found anything in a long time and is about to get their project funding cut when they come upon something strange.
 This just so happens to be some weird alien artifact, but the story pretty much stops there.
 You find out there’s a bad guy, then you run off to stop him.
 That’s as far as the story goes and it’s completely forgettable and uninteresting.
 The ending doesn’t even make any sense.
-Rochard also has unwieldy controls, and terrible dialog.
+Rochard also has unwieldy controls and terrible dialog.

 Jumping around the world of Rochard is pretty boring thanks to the terrible story, bad dialog, and unlikable characters.
 They are cheesy, corny, and just overall bad.
 There are only a few interesting moments in Rochard, but the overall game is a decent puzzle/platform run.
 If you can stomach the bad controls, poor combat mechanics, and lame story then you will have a few hours of fun here.